Managing the farrowing unit

 - The navel should be disinfected after the umbilical cord is cut – use chlorhexidine or tincture of iodine.

-- Always lift the piglets correctly – no squeezing the groin or stomach and remember to support with one hand below the stomach, or by grabbing them in the rear legs.
+- Always lift the piglets correctly – no squeesing the groin or stomach and remember to support them with one hand below the stomach, or by grabbing them in the rear legs.

 - Make sure the pens are always clean and dry – wet pens increase the risk of infection.